rancherfederal/carbide-docs/docs/registry-docs/harbor-registry.md

 Transitioning to the Harbor registry provides several performance and feature improvements:

 * Increased rate limits to speed up pulling large batches of images from the Carbide Registry
 * Simple configuration of registry replication rules to seed private Harbor registries (see steps below)
+* IPv6 support for pulling artifacts
 * Carbide Portal login with username and password instead of token

 ## Setting Up a Harbor Replication of Carbide to Private Registry